nazanin-anabestani/fashion-cloud-assesment/README.md

 This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html)

+You can run project locally on your machine (with MongoDB installed on your machine) and specific Node version
+Or you can run it with a docker container without any change on your machine.

 ## Running project local

 This project is build with Node 14 and npm 8.5.0